 2) Strength class: choose the closest matching grade/material.
 Higher yield strength generally means higher allowable preload and torque.
+Our bolt strength calculator supports ISO, SAE, ASTM, and stainless steel grades.

 4) % of yield load: for non-critical bolts, conservative values (for example 60-70%) are often safer than pushing to the limit.
+This affects the bolt stress and resulting preload.

 5) Thread type: affects the stress area (As) used in the estimate.
+Fine threads have slightly larger stress areas than coarse threads.

 Practical notes: